wp-plugins/genesis-single-post-navigation/readme.txt

 2. Adding browse next & previous links to single posts of Genesis-powered blogs - 2nd example: user customized stylesheet for dark backgrounds

 == Changelog ==
+= 1.4 =
+* Added plugin resource links on plugin list page
+* Minor code tweaks (improved namespacing for functions etc.)
+* Updated German translations and also the .pot file for all translators!

 = 1.3 =
 * Fixed possible enqueue issue with stylesheet: replaced deprecated hook with new standard.
 * Updated German translations and also the .pot file for all translators!